Regions

 Regions of Molokaʻi

-Take a journey along 2,000-foot sea cliffs amid dazzling seascapes to visit one of the most remote settlements in the Hawaiian Islands.
+Enjoy stunning views of the 2,000-foot-high cliffs and surrounding seascapes on one of the most remote settlements in the Hawaiian Islands.

 Built from lava rock and coral, these 13th-century fishponds were etched into Molokaʻi’s shoreline to supply local aliʻi (royalty) with sustenance.